vinisbitten/learning-docker/README.md

 # Then you change the entrypoint of the container to dockerize (check "app" service in docker-compose.yaml)

 # The command will be something like this:
-dockerize -wait tcp://[container name]:[port] -timeout [timeout in seconds]
+dockerize -wait tcp://[container name]:[port]
 ```

 Making the **containers** communicate:

 * To make the node application communicate with the mysql database we have to create a network
-* We also have to specify the network in the for each container since they can use multiple networks
+* We also have to specify the network for each container since they can use multiple networks
 * It's all done in the docker-compose.yaml file
 * A simple example: